zhengjunyao-work/arc24/docs/modeling/Iteration_17_external_data.md

 - [x] Prepare RE-ARC dataset for the new format
 - [ ] Once we have the best configuration, try increasing `max_seq_len`.
 Some training samples do not fit in 4096
 - [ ] Are VLLM results deterministic?
 Why?
 - [ ] What is the uncertainty in my estimation of accuracy?
+I need to know which differences are significative and which aren't before drawing conclusions.